List of Blossom characters: Nicholas "Nick" Russo

-Six Dorothy LeMeure
+Six Dorothy LeMuere

 Six (Jenna von Oÿ) is Blossom's best friend.
 Her parents are divorced.
 In the pilot, she alludes to the fact that she was named Six because of the number of beers her father drank in order to get her mother pregnant.
 A later explanation is that she was the sixth child in her family, although none of her siblings are ever seen.
 Six goes through many hard times including becoming an alcoholic, dating a married older man, and a pregnancy scare.
 She thinks of the Russo family as her own and talks rapidly when she is happy, angry, or nervous.
 She also has a crush on Joey.

 Melissa Joan Hart said she was offered the role of Six but chose the lead role on Clarissa Explains It All instead.
 Don Reo contends he never considered anyone else for Six's role other than Jenna von Oÿ.
 For season 1 of Blossom, von Oÿ is credited in the pilot's opening sequence, but is listed in the closing credits as a "guest star".
 Between the shooting of the Blossom pilot and its pick-up as a regular series, von Oÿ had earned a part on the CBS sitcom Lenny (also from Witt/Thomas and Don Reo).
 With the cancellation of Lenny by March 1991, von Oÿ had reclaimed her originally intended status as a regular Blossom cast member and moved back to the opening credits in season two.